Getting your Trinity Audio player ready...

 4 Expected Problems When Replacing Just the Outdoor Unit

-While replacing the outdoor unit alone might seem like a savvy maneuver to regain your home’s comfort without the investment size of a new system, it can create several issues:
+While replacing just the outdoor unit might seem like a savvy maneuver to regain your home’s comfort without the investment size of a whole new system, it can (and does) create several issues:

 1. Increased Rate of Efficiency Losses & Wear and Tear